 - binlog_format=ROW - to set the binary logging format.

-- binlog_checksum=CRC32 or binlog_checksum=NONE - to enable or disable writing a checksum for each event in the binary log.
+- binlog_checksum=CRC32 to enable writing a checksum for each event in the binary log.

 For Aurora MySQL, the cluster should be restarted after enabling the binary logging.
 The replication will begin only after restarting the cluster.